Freely-Given-org/OpenEnglishTranslation--OET/scripts/README.md

 as we find Python code much more understandable and maintainable when we return to it and try to understand it again after a few months.
-We make no attempt at all to optimise these scripts for efficiency or memory use as mostly they are one-off type operations.
+We make no attempt at all to optimise these scripts for efficiency or memory use or to use multiple threads or cores as they are mostly one-off type operations.
 We are unable to offer any support for other systems.

 We use the _intermediateTexts/_ folder for many of the intermediate data files.

+## Makefile

+Much of the flow creating the draft Literal Version texts can be found in the __makefile__.

 ## Old Testament